gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 }
 ```

-The reserved word arguments will return an pseudo-array with the parameters that the function received.
+The reserved word arguments will return a pseudo-array with the parameters that the function received.

 ### Lecture 40: Function overloading

 Function overloading is to have another function with the same name but different parameters.
-In Javascript there's no such functionality, but we can replicate it using other patterns, like conditionals inside the function to return one of the other result.
+In JavaScript, there's no such functionality, but we can replicate it using other patterns, like conditionals inside the function to return one of the other results.

 ### Lecture 41: Syntax parsers